 As our students increasingly work online, it is essential that they are safeguarded from potentially harmful and inappropriate online material.
 As such, our governing body will ensure appropriate filters and appropriate monitoring systems are in place.
-Additional information to support in keeping our children safe online (including when they are online at home) is provided in Annex C of KCSIE
+All parents and students will sign our ICT Acceptable Use Policy on joining the school.